Jobstacktalentsolutions/Jobstack-backend/libs/seeding/README.md

 ---

 **Note**: This seeding system is designed to be run safely multiple times.
 All operations are idempotent and will not cause data loss or duplication.

+Do note that when an entity depends on another entity, you should seed the depended entity first (because it is a foreign key) in the factory before upserting the main entity.
+Current order: permissions → roles → admins → skills → documents → employers → jobs → jobseekers.

+Factory dependency hooks (auto-run):
+- `DocumentFactory` (none)
+- `EmployerFactory` -> seeds `DocumentFactory` before linking verification docs
+- `JobFactory` -> seeds `SkillFactory` and `EmployerFactory` before inserting jobs; skips jobs if employer or required skills are missing